kosik/dogej/docs/sira-ccc-implementation-plan.md

 * The app makes transfers in cryptocurrency directly by Telegram nickname;

-* Also the app calculates daily block-chain statistics and send out the report to users;
+* Also the app calculates daily block-chain statistics and send-out the report to users;
 <br/><br/>

 Future has come!